FairyyGenie/introToIM/midtermProject/Images/README.md

-# This folder is for the images and sketches of the midterm game project
+# These are the actual images used in the game